 Now that we’ve gone over the fundamental aspects of brand management, let’s go over a basic framework for developing a brand management process.

-Keep in mind, defining brand values isn’t a one-time task.
+Defining brand values isn’t a one-time task.
 It’s something you’ll need to revisit regularly to maintain the integrity of what your brand represents.

-Brand positioning starts by:
+Brand positioning starts with: